fbpx

 The issues that clinical trials face in terms of efficiency arise long before many chemicals even make it to human testing.
 The decentralized and complex, multi-disciplinary nature of clinical trials leads to countless opportunities for redundancies and inefficient practices.

-Further, the quality of data used and lack of appropriate communication channels compound the issue of efficiency and contribute to the shockingly high failure rate of therapies trialed in human participants.
+The quality of data used and the lack of appropriate communication channels compound the issue of efficiency and contribute to the shockingly high failure rate of therapies trialed in human participants.

 Clinical trials are multiple-staged, multifaceted endeavors that cover many years, sometimes even decades, when taking preclinical trial stages into account as a precursor.
 With so many steps and industries involved, there are multiple opportunities for optimization and a high amount of pressure from many angles to make the process more efficient overall.